baleboy/balenet/content/posts/retro-gaming-picade-retropie.md

 The "hot-key" is used to access some special functions and configurations while playing a game.
 For example "Hotkey + Start" exits the current game.
 The hotkey is handled by RetroArch and needs to be configured in its GUI, but it's easier to test it with some games, so let's get them installed first!

 As the Picade documentation recommends, this is also a good time to decrease the default volume level, since it is pretty loud by default.
 This is done by pressing "Start" to bring up the ES menu.
-The audio device needs to be PCM and driver Also.
-Note that the "Audio" menu in the "Retropie" section of emulation station doesn't do anything since it is used to manage the onboard audio which is disabled when using the Picade.
-I found this annoying and figured out that it can be removed by deleting or renaming the file /RetroPie/retropiemenu/audiosettings.rp
+The audio device needs to be `PCM` and driver `Alsa`.
+Note that the `Audio` menu in the `Retropie` section of emulation station doesn't do anything since it is used to manage the onboard audio which is disabled when using the Picade.
+I found this annoying and figured out that it can be removed by deleting or renaming the file `/RetroPie/retropiemenu/audiosettings.rp`

 ## Getting some games

 With the basics set up, the next step was to try some games.
 First of all, I needed to decide what emulator to use.
 There are several emulators for arcade games, but the two main choices are MAME and FinalBurn Neo.
 MAME focuses on accuracy of emulation, FB on performance and playability.
 Since a good playing experience is more important for me than fidelity of emulation, I went with FB Neo.

 Games are copyrighted and you shouldn't download them, but in practice everyone does it and as long as you don't sell or redistribute them I guess it's OK.
-Googling "FB Neo ROMS" will lead you to the right place, another good source is the "ROM megathread" originated from Reddit:
+Googling "FB Neo ROMS" will lead you to the right place, another good source is the "ROM megathread" from Reddit:

 [/r/Roms Megathread](https://r-roms.github.io/)

-Eventually I downloaded the full 7000+ ROM set (17GB!) for FB Neo and was facing the interesting challenge of choosing which ones to install.
+Eventually I downloaded the full 7000+ ROM set (17GB!) for FB Neo and was faced with the interesting challenge of choosing which ones to install.
 Transferring all of them would be possible, but picking the right ones from the ES UI would be a pain, plus some are really bad and not worth the disk space.

 I resorted to "best of classic arcade games" lists such as this:

 [https://www.boredpanda.com/best-arcade-games/](https://www.boredpanda.com/best-arcade-games/?utm_source=google&utm_medium=organic&utm_campaign=organic)

 The list I came up with is a mix of historically relevant (Space Invaders), top-rated (Cadillacs and Dinosaurs) and nostalgia-infused (Bubble Bobble, Shinobi, Street Fighter) games.
-You can find it at the end of this post.
+You can find it [here](https://github.com/baleboy/picade-configs/blob/master/emulationstation/gamelist.xml) (in XML!).

-ROMs are saved in the RetroPie/roms/arcade folder that is not specific to any emulator, but the default seems to be FB Neo.
-I transferred them one by one via SSH, but there is a neat way to do it by plugging  USB stick in the Retropie as described here:
+ROMs are saved in the `RetroPie/roms/arcade` folder that is not specific to any emulator, but the default seems to be FB Neo.
+I transferred them one by one via SSH, but there is a neat way to do it by plugging a USB stick in the Retropie as described here:

 [https://retropie.org.uk/docs/Transferring-Roms/](https://retropie.org.uk/docs/Transferring-Roms/)

 Choosing the correct ROM file is not trivial.
-Games used to have a lot of variants (e.g. US, Europe or Japan) and the ROMs for each of these are almost identical, so ROM "packagers" typically distribute them as one main ROM file and small variant files that include only the delta and reference back to the main one.
+Games used to have a lot of variants (e.g. US, Europe or Japan) and the ROMs for each of these are almost identical, so ROM "packagers" typically distribute them as one main ROM file and small variant files that include only the delta, referencing back to the main one.
 This is done to save disk space, but the result is that if you only want to play any one variant, you need two ROMs and both will appear in your game list, which is annoying.
 The alternative are the self-contained "merged" ROMs, but they take more space.

 In my case I didn't care about variants and wanted to play the main game only, so split or merged didn't make any difference.
 The tricky part was to find the correct file.
-Typically this is the one with the name of the game with no additional letters at the end, e.g. "bublbobl.zip" (main) as opposed to "bublboblr.zip" (Japan).
+Typically this is the one with the name of the game with no additional letters at the end, e.g. `bublbobl.zip` (main) as opposed to `bublboblr.zip` (Japan).

 Mapping a game's title to the ROM filename is also not trivial because names are shortened, usually it's pretty obvious but for the hard ones I used the search engine at: